Send invoices on the go with Microsoft Invoicing

 Then start capturing invoices to send to your customers right there on your phone.

-Get to the Microsoft Invoicing dashboard
+Get to the Microsoft Invoicing dashboard in the Business center

 To get an overview of your business, use the Business center dashboard.
 Just sign in to Office 365 and choose the Business center tile.